joezaq/SPEECH-ENABLED-SERVICE-APPLICATION/README.md

 ## Index
 **How to Run**
-The Jupyter notebook (.ipynb file) provided in this folder guides you through the process of training a fine-tuned Whisper model.
+The Jupyter notebook (.ipynb file) in this folder guides you through training a fine-tuned Whisper model.
 Running the notebook on Google Colab with a GPU will successfully train the model.

 **Downloading the Model**
 After training, the model and its processor can be downloaded for further use.